Azure/KAN/docs/api/README.md

 ### Device workflow

-1. Register your computational devices with KAN API as ```Target``` objects.
+1. Register your computational devices with KAN as ```Target``` objects.
 You can also specify desired runtime components, such as a KAN agent, in your target definition.
 2. Manually register your non-computational devices, such as sensors and actuators, as ```Device``` objects.
 You can also leverage projects like [Akri](https://github.com/project-akri/akri) to auto-discover devices.

 ### Solution workflow

 1. Define your intelligent solution as a ```Solution``` object, which consists of a number of ```Component``` elements.
 A component is usually a container, and it may refer to AI ```Skill``` objects in its properties.
 2. Define a ```Instance``` object that maps a ```Solution``` to one or multiple ```Target``` objects.
-Once the instance object is created, KAN API ensures the impacted targets are updated according to the desired solution state and target state.
+Once the instance object is created, KAN ensures the impacted targets are updated according to the desired solution state and target state.

 > [!NOTE]
 > The current version of KAN portal doesn't explicitly expose the ```Solution``` object.
 Behind the scenes, you always work with a single ```Solution``` object that is automatically managed.
 However, you can use KAN API to examine and update the object.